intmus/inttheory22-23/_07-harmonic-functions/b1-harmanalysis.md

 Let's examine the downbeat of measure 3.
 First, ask yourself what are all of the possible diatonic chords in the key of G major that contain both C and E?
 Those pitches would be the:
 - root and third of the IV chord
 - third and fifth of the ii chord
-- fifth and seventh of the vii<sup>&slasho;7</sup>
+- fifth and seventh of the vii<sup>&oslash;7</sup>

-music theorists use a number of tools, most of which are designed to look at contextual clues and draw conclusions based on their general knowledge.
-We created one of these tools in Unit 7a with the diatonic harmony flowchart.
+With these options, we can look at which pitches are prioritized to see which of our three possibilities is most likely.
+We have already discussed that the root is the most likely chord tone to be doubled, and in this case the C is tripled.
+This strongly implies that the C is the root of the chord which would make this a IV chord.

+To double check that assumption, we can refer to the standard chord progression chart that we built in the last topic (and copied below) against the *function* of a possible IV chord in the context of chords on either side of it.
+We know that a pre-dominant chord would fit well between the tonic and dominant chords in this spot, because a I chord can resolve to any chord, and a IV chord moves well to a V chord.

 | (*unnamed*) | (*unnamed*) | pre-dominant | dominant | tonic |
 --- | --- | --- | --- | --- |
 | iii | vi | ii | V | I |
 | | | IV | vii<sup>o</sup> | |

-By employing the progressions from this flowchart, a theorist can look at a given harmony and decide which pitches support a harmonic progression that is *likely* to be heard by a listener, even if those tones are not present.
+By employing a knowledge of standard progressions, a theorist can look at a given harmony and decide which pitches support a harmonic progression that is *likely* to be heard by a listener, even if those tones are not present.

 ## Embellishments